Storing Passwords - The Wrong, Better and Even Better Way

 // ...etc

 In the database, it's also important to store the salt for each user as well as the completed salted hash, otherwise you won't be able to tell if the user has entered the correct password.
 Each user should have their own random salt, you shouldn't use the same one for the entire database or for multiple users, otherwise you've completely negated the point of using a salt in the first place.
+You should however also use a site-wide salt (stored on the filesystem) in addition to a per-user salt (this is sometimes called a pepper), the idea being if your database is compromised then an attacker will only have the user salt, not the application-wide one.

-You're table should look something like this,
+You're database table should look something like this,

 (Note: You can never make it impossible to crack someone's password, there will always be a way.
 You can just make it very very difficult)